MaastrichtU-IDS/d2s-download/README.md

 * irefindex: txt converted to tsv
 * kegg: tsv only rpair dataset missing (1 out of 14)
 * lsr: google spreadsheet downloaded as csv
+* miriam: xml
 * ncbigene: no extension converted to tsv
+* pdb: xml
+* pharmgkb: tsv (but not exactly the same filename as in the php script)
 * pubchem: xml
 * refseq: gpff
 * sider: tsv